vic-ma/howtodismantle.github.io/_posts/2025-12-13-Peakboard-Meets-BACnet-Your-First-Steps-into-Building-Automation.md

 ### Add a data flow

-The data source's output is formatted as a table, where the `ObjectName` column contains the name of the data point.
+The data source's output is formatted as a table, where the `ObjectName` column contains the name of the property.
 Note that the order of the rows is not fixed---each time the device sends new data, the order can change.
 So for example, `Temperature.Indoor` might be row 2 right now, but later it could be row 6.

-This means that we can't use row numbers to get specific data points.
-So instead, we'll create data flows that filter for the data points we want, using the `ObjectName` column.
-Each data flow corresponds to a single data point.
+This means that we can't use row numbers to get specific properties.
+So instead, we'll create data flows that filter for the properties we want, using the `ObjectName` column.
+Each data flow corresponds to a single property.

 For example, here's what the data flow for the indoor temperature looks like.
 You can see that we filter for `ObjectName == Temperature.Indoor`.
 We also adjust the data type of the `Value` column to *Number*, because we know that the temperature should really be a number and not a string.